AdobeDocs/campaign-standard.en/help/reporting/using/troubleshooting.md

  </tbody>
 </table>

-## What is the colors' signification in my reports' table?
+## What is the colors' signification in my reports' table? {#reports-color-signification}

 Colors displayed on your reports are randomized and cannot be personalized.
 They represent a progress bar and are displayed to help you better highlight the maximal value reached in your reports.